idena-network/idena-docs/docs/iip/iip-4.md

 #### Stake protection from burning

-The proposal does not change the existing mechanics of the stake protection.
-A stake is protected from burning only for the identities with the Human status.
-If a Human fails validation, the identity goes to the Suspended status, and the owner can terminate the identity and withdraw the stake.
-Identities of other statuses do not have stake protection privilege.
+The proposal extends existing mechanics of the stake protection.
+Identities with `Verified`, `Suspended` or `Zombie` status having age above or equal `5` epochs will have stake protection.
+It means that their stake will be transferred to the normal wallet if the validation is failed or missed.

 #### Rewards payment procedure